hapytex/django-antipatterns/antipattern/refer-to-the-user-model-directly.md

 # Why is it a problem?

-One does not per se needs to use Django's `User` model.
+One does not per se need to use Django's `User` model.
 It is possible that one now sticks to Django's default `User` model, but later one defines a [*custom user model*](https://docs.djangoproject.com/en/3.1/topics/auth/customizing/#specifying-a-custom-user-model), then one has to change all `ForeignKey`s, which is cumbersome, and error-prone.